Logo of astronaut

 Here are some matrices of these features and which graphemes they would capture:

-Wildcards and the like in this section are special tokens that can represent arbitrary amounts of arbitrary graphemes, which is especially useful when you don't know precisely how many, or of what kind of grapheme there will be between two target graphemes in a word.
+Quantifiers and wildcards in this section are special tokens that can represent arbitrary amounts of arbitrary graphemes, which is especially useful when you don't know precisely how many, or of what kind of grapheme there will be between two target graphemes in a word.

 17.1Quantifier